GunomeMidare/sap-build-work-zone/docs/setup/principal-propagation.md

 ## Prerequisites 📝
 - SAP IAS (Identity Authentication Service) configured as the IdP for BTP.
 - Cloud Connector is installed and linked to the BTP subaccount.
-- Access to transactions RZ10, STRUST, CERTRULE on the on-premise ABAP system.
+- Access to transactions RZ10, STRUST, CERTRULE, SMICM on the on-premise ABAP system.
 - Administrator access to the Cloud Connector.
 ---